 Further highlights have included Adolf in The Jacobin by Dvorak for Buxton Opera Festival and the roles of Peacock, Mouse, Leftovers and God in the world premiere of How the Whale Became by Julian Philips at the Linbury, Royal Opera House.
 Also, Dandini in La Cenerentola under Carlo Rizzi for Welsh National Opera and the creation of the central baritone role in the world première of The Ground beneath her Feet with the Hallé, conducted by Mark Elder at the Manchester International Festival.
 He has performed the title role in Il Barbiere di Siviglia for Zomer Opera in Belgium and also for Opéra de Baugé, for whom he has sung Eisenstein (Die Fledermaus), Papageno (Die Zauberflöte), Marcello (La Bohème) and Nardo (La Finta Giardiniera).
 In 2009 and 2011 he sang Rolf Gruber in The Sound of Music at Théâtre du Châtelet in Paris.
 For English Touring Opera he has sung roles in The Cunning Little Vixen, La Traviata and Don Giovanni, while significant appearances elsewhere include Pelléas, Tarquinius, Hamlet, Guglielmo and Falke, the latter for Castleward Opera in Ireland and recently at the Arcola Theatre (Grimeborn Festival) in London.
 He has understudied roles on several occasions at the Royal Opera House, London.

-Having toured Oliver Mears' production of The Elixir of Love with Northern Ireland Opera and Opera Theatre Company, he performed the third revival of this production for Nevill Holt Opera and at St Jude's in Hampstead, prior to which he sang Don Alfonso in Così fan Tutte for Scottish Opera.
+As Belcore, he toured Oliver Mears' production of The Elixir of Love with Northern Ireland Opera, Opera Theatre Company and Nevill Holt Opera.
+He has also sung Don Alfonso in Così fan Tutte for Scottish Opera.

 His association with London-based Opera Vera began with performances of the title role in Don Giovanni.
 He has subsequently returned to co-direct productions of Le Nozze di Figaro (as well as singing the role of Count Almaviva) and Cosí fan Tutte.
-His debut directing project prior to that included a week's workshops with young singers on Eugene Onegin for the Artstrust Foundation, and this year he will direct and star in Don Pasquale as Dr. Malatesta in Wales.
+His debut directing project prior to that included a workshop programme for young singers on Eugene Onegin for the Artstrust Foundation, and this year he will perform in his own production of Don Pasquale as Dr. Malatesta in Wales.
+Shortly after that he performs the role in gala concerts for the Jönköpings Sinfonietta in Sweden under Christian von Gehrer.
 Further exciting departures to his operatic career include featuring in the Hollywood blockbluster Mission Impossible 5, as well as theatre roles such as First Priest in T.S Eliot's play Murder in the Cathedral and Scrooge's nephew in A Christmas Carol.

 An experienced concert artist, oratorio performances have included Mozart’s Requiem at the Royal Albert Hall, Gounod's Messe de Sainte Cécile at the Cadogan Hall, Mendelssohn’s Elijah at Arundel Cathedral and gala concerts at venues such as the Symphony Hall in Birmingham and the Bridgewater Hall in Manchester for Raymond Gubbay.
 His European concert engagements have included Gounod's Messe Solennelle at the Cathédrale de Notre-Dame de Paris, Rossini’s Messe in Milan and Savona with the Complesso Cameristico Internazionale and in London with the Philharmonia Chorus, Brahms’ Ein Deutches Requiem at the Chiesa San Carlo in Milan and a televised concert of Zarzuela in Spain.
 Most recently he sang the cantata Voices of Exile by Richard Blackford with the Bournemouth Symphony Chorus.